-The current system of research ethics review and oversight developed over the past several decades to serve as an intermediary between researchers and research participants, intending to address the inherent conflicts that may arise between advancing science and protecting and promoting participant interests.
+The current system of research ethics review and oversight places IRBs in the role of intermediaries between researchers and research participants, addressing the inherent conflicts that may arise between advancing science and protecting and promoting participant interests.
 Although the burdens and inefficiencies of this system are well-studied, there has been little research on the system's benefits and effectiveness.
-This one-sidedness is due in part to the difficulty associated with evaluating the prevention of harms or wrongs associated with research participation, as opposed to documenting when these occur.
-Systematic efforts to measure the system's impact on ethical behavior, knowledge, and institutional culture can also be challenging.
+This one-sidedness is due in part to the difficulty associated with evaluating whether and how IRBs and HRPPs prevent harm to research participants, as opposed to documenting when harms occur.
+Efforts to measure the oversight system's impact on ethical behavior, knowledge, and institutional culture can also be challenging.

 Nonetheless, it is important to rigorously evaluate features relevant to the benefits and effectiveness of research ethics review and oversight in order to identify areas that can be improved and to assess the impact of different approaches.
 Recent policy changes, such as the revised federal Common Rule and NIH single IRB policy, combined with increasing attention to evidence-based policy and practice and support for learning health care systems more generally, provide a strong impetus for this long overdue work.